Sibley State Park

 A management plan sets the direction for the state park for the next 15-20 years, and includes recommendations for managing natural and cultural resources and providing recreational and interpretative opportunities to park visitors.
 Learn more about our plan.

-Scheduled programs are based on Sibley State Park's natural, cultural, and recreational resources and are offered most weekends from Labor Day through Memorial Day Weekend.
-Special requested programs can be scheduled for schools, scouts, senior citizens and other groups Wednesday, Thursday, Friday and possibly the weekend.
-Call the park for program information, 320-354-2002 or 2055.
+Scheduled programs are based on Sibley State Park's natural, cultural, and recreational resources and are offered most weekends from Memorial Day through Labor Day Weekend.

-The Trail Center is open twenty-four hours a day, seven days a week during the spring season.
+The Trail Center is open twenty-four hours a day, seven days a week year around.
 It includes a water fountain, restrooms and park information.

 Purchase a Minnesota State Parks Gift Card.